GFZ/enpt/docs/installation.rst

 recent stable release and automatically resolves all the dependencies.

 1. Install Mambaforge_.
-2. Install enpt into a separate environment:
+2. Install enpt into a separate environment and activate it:

    .. code-block:: bash

     $ mamba create --name enpt enpt
+    $ mamba activate enpt

 Using Anaconda or Miniconda (slower)